 However, essential oils and absolutes vary in viscosity (thickness).
 They can leave a sticky film on the inside of your glass bottles that can be impossible to clean with just soap and hot water.
 Sterilizing/boiling them also doesn't always get rid of all essential oil residue.
 Before explaining the trick to cleaning essential oil bottles, I want to stress that it's not always possible to fully clean an essential oil bottle, and sometimes the effort just isn't worth it.
 If you can't completely eliminate the residue, I don't recommend reusing the bottle because the oxidized residue can potentially contaminate the fresh oil decanted into the bottle.

-The trick to cleaning the inside of glass essential oil bottles is to use a "solvent" that will dissolve the essential oil that remains in the bottle.
-High proof vodka is readily available and is a good choice to use as a solvent for this purpose.
-Rubbing alcohol might work, but I prefer to use high proof vodka for this.
+The trick to cleaning the inside of glass essential oil bottles is to use a safe "solvent" that will dissolve the essential oil that remains in the bottle without leaving any residue from the solvent behind.
+High proof vodka is readily available and is a good choice to use as the solvent for this purpose.
+Rubbing alcohol, denatured alcohol and methylated spirits may work (it depends on the percentage of alcohol present in the product and different areas of the world have different options available), but I prefer to use high proof vodka for this as it does not contain additives that could be left behind, even after washing afterwards.
 To conserve on vodka when cleaning larger bottles, fill the bottle at least half way, and let it sit for a few days.
 Every few hours or so, shake the bottle very well (with cap on).
 Fill small bottles completely (no need to shake).

 Depending on how "gunky" the bottles are that you are cleaning, you can reuse the vodka to clean additional bottles.
 Do not consume the vodka mixture when you're done.